 Clauses 19, 20 and 21 apply to the preparation or audit of a financial report that covers a controlled entity even if the entity is no longer controlled by the port authority concerned when its financial report is being prepared or audited.

-[Clause 22 inserted in Gazette 4 Mar 2003 p.
+[Clause 22 inserted: Gazette 4 Mar 2003 p.
 718.]

 Subdivision 4 — Financial years of a port authority and the entities it controls

-[Heading inserted in Gazette 4 Mar 2003 p.
+[Heading inserted: Gazette 4 Mar 2003 p.
 718.]

 23. Financial years (cf. Corporations Act s.
 323D)